bhk/scam/reference.md

  * This second invocation should take longer to execute.
 Dividing the additional time by 10 will give the amount of time spent in that function during that use case.

+## The SCAM Compiler

+The SCAM Compiler is an executable program that can run SCAM programs and compile SCAM programs to executable files, and it also supports an interactive "REPL" mode.

+The SCAM Compiler supports four major modes of operation:

+1. Generate an executable from SCAM source.

+   Usage: `scam -o EXE SOURCE`

+   SCAM source file SOURCE will be compiled and linked with its dependencies to create and executable file EXE.

+   When EXE is invoked, the SOURCE module will be loaded and then its `main` function (if there is one) will be called with one argument: a vector containing all of the command line arguments.

+2. Execute a SCAM source file.

+   Usage: `scam -x SOURCE [--] ARGS...`

+   SCAM source file SOURCE will be compiled and immediately executed as in `scam -o`.
+Command-line arguments not processed by `scam` as options will be passed to SOURCE's main function as arguments.

+   The `--` option can be used to ensure that following words are delivered to the target program, and not interpreted as arguments to the SCAM Compiler itself.

+3. Enter an interactive "REPL" mode.

+   Usage: `scam` or `scam -i`

+4. Execute an expression provided on the command line.

+   Usage: `scam -e EXPR`

+   Multiple `-e EXPR` options can appear on the command line.
+When EXPR evaluates to `nil`, scam does not print any results.

+### Cached Results

+In order to support fast incremental rebuilds of modules, SCAM stores intermediate compilation results in a directory called the **object directory**.
+This defaults to ".scam/" unless SCAM is invoked with `scam -o EXE`, in which case it defaults to the directory containing EXE.
+The location of the object directory can be overridden using the `--obj-dir` option.

+SCAM uses hashes to determine the suitability of cached entries; not modification times.
+As a result, when modifying a source file and re-compiling, you may find that the compilation finishes instantly, as if the change were not recognized.
+This can happen if the modification returns the source file to some older state that had been previously compiled; in that case, the compiler can quickly identify how to recreate the program.